telerik/ajax-docs/controls/cloudupload/custom-cloud-storage-providers/custom-telerik-backend-services-provider-.md

->note Starting from Q1 2014 **CloudUpload** supports creating of [Custom Storage Providers]({%slug cloudupload/custom-cloud-storage-providers/overview%}).
+>tip Starting from Q1 2014 **CloudUpload** supports creating of [Custom Storage Providers]({%slug cloudupload/custom-cloud-storage-providers/overview%}).
 They allow developers to set dynamically in the code-behind credentials for every Storage Provider multiple usage of Storage Providers of the same type.

->note Progress decided to discontinue Telerik Platform including its Backend Services and integration with RadCloudUpload.
+>tip Progress decided to discontinue Telerik Platform including its Backend Services and integration with RadCloudUpload.
 You can find more information on Telerik Platform discontinuation at [Telerik Platform is Retired](https://www.telerik.com/platform-next-level).

 ## Setting Credentials Dynamically from the Code Behind